 Editing is an indispensable task in video production.
 All footage, despite how good it is, needs to be edited to get to the final cut, that perfectly assembled reel of scenes that catches and holds the viewer's attention to deliver a message to them.
 And you certainly can achieve this using free video editors!

-Sure most professional editing software is licensed (paid), but there's also various freeware options to edit your footage without spending money, and still getting a great, professional-looking final cut.
-This can be specially useful when working with stock videos and additional video resources, all of which you will find in any of the Best Stock Footage Sites we listed for you.
+Sure most professional editing software is licensed (paid), but there are also various freeware options to edit your footage without spending money, and still getting a great, professional-looking final cut.
+This can be especially useful when working with stock videos and additional video resources, all of which you will find in any of the Best Stock Footage Sites we listed for you.

 And here you will learn which are the best free video editors in the market.

 No matter how beautifully and professionally shot a piece of footage is, it will always need editing to look perfect and ready for viewing.
 Even if there's not a lot of correction needed, all your different shots still need to be assembled together in a sleek, smooth manner, with clear focus and story-telling coherence.

 Particularly when you're using stock footage (and if you're not using it, you're missing out in great ways to boost up your production), even if you get a clip that matches your own footage in every technical and visual aspect, you'll still have to make tweaks and adjustments to fully integrate it to your production.